youyingfeng/recursivesandwich/README.md

 ## Running the game
 1. Install the latest version of Python
 2. Install the latest version of the Pygame library (from command line/terminal, run `pip install pygame`)
-3. Clone the repository and run main.py using python
+3. Clone the repository and run main.py using Python

 # Good reading material